This page reports a key discovery made in this research: backbone alignments.

 How it started

-On a hunch, I examined St Michael's Mount to see whether there was a possible alignment to Cape Cornwall - since as conical hills in a marine setting, they have similarities.
-What happened next surprised me.
+On a hunch, I examined St Michael's Mount to see whether there was an alignment to Cape Cornwall - since as conical hills in a marine setting, they have similarities.
 Indeed I found an alignment, and it just so happened to pass through the bronze age Botrea Barrows on the hill just above my home!

 This alignment gave these barrows on Botrea Hill new significance.
 It also passed through nearby Caergwidden Round, generally accepted to be an iron age round.
 This was something of a eureka moment.